 Maine East Rhythm Club: The West African Percussion and Performance group.
+Sponsor: glundberg@maine207.org

 Maine Historical Society: Maine Historical Society upholds the traditions of this organization that were started back in 1929.
 We host the annual Cherry Pie Festival in February.
+Sponsor: ssalamon@maine207.org

 Mathletes (Math Team): competes against other schools investigating topics that are not often studied in the high school curriculum.
 We have grade level practices once a week and competitions about once a month.
 We compete in the NSML and ICTM contests.
+Sponsor: mdobner@maine207.org